2016.12.30 / updated 2018.09.20 | By Gregory Nagy

 see also anchor comment at O.24.076–084 on: tomb of Achilles, part 3

 The anchor comment here at I.23.125–126, combined with the anchor comments at I.23.245–248…256-257 and at O.24.076–084, add up to an overall commentary on the three direct references that are made to the tomb of Achilles in Homeric poetry.
 In the first reference here, at I.23.125–126, it is already made clear that the place for constructing the funeral pyre that will cremate the corpse of Patroklos will be the same place where the tomb for Patroklos will also be constructed—and that this tomb will ultimately enclose not only the bones of Patroklos but also the bones of Achilles.
 This place is described as a lofty aktē ‘promontory’, I.23.125, and ērion is the word for the ‘tomb’ that will be prepared after the cremation, I.23.126.
-And it is specified that this tomb is intended for entombing not only Patroklos but also Achilles, when the time comes for his own funeral, I.23.126.
+It is specified that this tomb is intended for entombing not only Patroklos but also Achilles, when the time comes for his own funeral, I.23.126.
 So, we now see that Achilles has heeded the instructions of Patroklos to make a tomb for the two heroes to share.
 And, as we will see when we reach the anchor comment at I.23.245–248…256-257, this tomb will be incomplete until Achilles is entombed together with Patroklos.
 Ultimately, this tomb will belong primarily to Achilles. [[GN 2016.12.26.]]

 subject heading(s): funeral procession for Patroklos; cutting the hair